jengalas/pz-adventures-jekyll/_posts/2012/2012-04-20-beer-for-breakfast.md

 {% include image.html filename="IMG_0447cm.jpg" thumb="IMG_0447b.jpg" caption="Rich and Dave enjoy a break along the River of Rocks." %}

 Rich claims that I bounced around the rugged trail like a chipmunk while he and my father were both feeling a little whipped.
-(Truth be told, I think we were <em>all</em> just a bit relieved when we got back to the car!)
+(Truth be told, I think we were _all_ just a bit relieved when we got back to the car!)
 But there's no better way to spend a beautiful spring day.
 The conditions were really gorgeous, with temperatures in the mid 70s.
 It was mostly sunny and dry and just a little breezy.
 Simply ideal for being outdoors!

 {% include gallery.html gallery_id="gallery2" class="special2" %}